Sudhanshu-Kulkarni/Card_Deck/README.md

 - [How to Run](#how-to-run)

 ## Overview
-The **Card Deck Management System** allows users to interact with a standard deck of 52 playing cards.
+The program allows users to interact with a standard deck of 52 playing cards.
 Users can print the deck, find specific cards, shuffle, compare, and deal hands.

 The program consists of the following classes:
 - **`Card`**: Represents an individual playing card with a **rank** and **suit**.